 2017/18 – 3,220 – 15%

 Computer science-related degrees also see a relatively low percentage of female graduates.
-From 2015 to 2018, the percentage has gone from 16% to 15%, where it has remained unchanged.
+From 2015 to 2018, the percentage has gone from 16% to 15%.
+In 2018/19, the percentage has again increased back up to 16%.

 The overall number of computer science graduates who are female has actually seen an increase year-on-year, but this has only maintained the same percentage overall due to more men opting to study the subject.